 Ideally, mole prevention is more effective than later trying to remove moles that have already developed.
 Mole removal will leave some type of scar at the site of the prior mole.
-Smaller moles are easier to remove and leave less scars.
-Larger mole removal may be more difficult and not always satisfactory in cosmetic scar appearance.
+Smaller moles are easier to remove and leave smaller scars.
+Larger mole removal often produce larger more unsightly scars.

 When should I start sun protection?

-Everyone, especially those with known hereditary tendencies of freckling, should start sun protection early in childhood.
-Much of the sun and UV skin damage occurs often while children are under age 18.
+Everyone, especially those with predisposed to freckling, should start sun protection early in childhood.
+Much of the sun and UV skin damage occurs often while children under age 18.
 Fair-skinned people who are more prone to freckling and sunburns are also generally more at risk for developing moles and skin cancers.
 Sun sensitivity and easy burning may be a warning sign of sensitive skin which is highly vulnerable to sunburn and to potential skin cancer.

 How can moles be treated?
 What are different types of mole removal?

 True moles can be treated by surgical removal.
 Moles cannot be treated by fading or lightening creams, bleaches, freezing, or other chemicals.
 Moles can easily be removed by fairly minor, in-office procedures, including shave removal, punch biopsy, or full surgical excision.

 Regular moles do not necessarily need to be treated.
 Changing or medically suspicious moles must be entirely, surgically removed and sent to a lab for special tissue examination called pathology.

 Some people like their moles while others may be more bothered by their appearance.
 The cosmetic improvement of the skin is a frequent request among people with moles.
-Moles are desirable by some people who like the special character or uniqueness these give them (like Cindy Crawford).
-Other moles may have potential negative social perceptions or stigma.
+Moles are desired by some people who feel they confer uniqueness (like Cindy Crawford).
+Other moles produce potential negative social perceptions.